 Advanced private vocal lessons.
 Instruction may be by CBC faculty or by instructors approved by the CBC music department.
 There may be additional fees charged by the instructor.
 These courses are intended for students who are pursuing a degree in music.
-Prerequisite: instructor permission.
+Instructor permission is required to enroll.